 This is part three of a discussion with Phil Eckert, Samtec’s Quality Engineering Manager, and Matt Brown, Principal Engineer, about all things pertaining to connector plating.
-BTW, here’s a link to part one, and here’s a link to part two.
-These three blogs, and the upcoming final installment in this series, answer connector plating questions that Samtec Quality and Processing experts are frequently asked.
+BTW, here’s a link to part one, and here’s a link to part two, here’s part four, and here’s part five.
+These blogs answer connector plating questions that Samtec Quality and Processing experts are frequently asked.

 And let me add one more disclaimer: these questions deal primarily with gold and tin plating, as these are the most common connector plating options.

 What underplating is best?
 How thick should the underplating be?